DHS NEO Skyline 3 TG3

 same as the tg 2 great rubber that can do all u ask,but it takes a few games to adjust yourself to it,after that all is great ,it loves agressive play

 I bought this rubber for $22 and put it on the forehand of a Kasumi Basic blade in 2.1mm.
-I will start with the one huge con this rubber has: it is the tackiness; I know the tackiness is what makes this rubber and other Chinese rubbers so unique and effective, but this might be a bit too tacky.
+I know the tackiness is what makes this rubber and other Chinese rubbers so unique and effective, but this might be a bit too tacky.
 The $22 price is great, but is kind of offset by the fact you have to buy cleaner and a sponge and wash it every 1-2 days.
 I mean, you can literally swing it around once or twice after you get it or clean it and there will be dust.
-If you play with it for one session and there will be as much dust on it as a Tenergy might collect in five playing sessions.
-But here I am just complaining about Skyline.
-It's time to stop being critical, like many reviews in our society and list the positives.
-From the moment I hit the ball, I was amazed.
+If you play with it for one session and you will see it covered with dust.
+However, from the moment I hit the ball, I was amazed.
 This rubber was a very pleasant surprise, considering it costs a third of what Tenergy costs.
 It is a great alternative to those who either use Tenergy on the forehand (and hate paying $64 a sheet) or want a relatively hard rubber they can loop and attack with.
 On the forehand, it's like every time you hit with it, Skyline turns the hit into a deadly shot.
 Great for serves, especially short ones, and pushing actually isn't that hard (although that should never be your first option with this rubber).
 But the best part about Skyline is the looping!
 It's pretty easy to loop with this close to the table, and it seems like the farther back from the table you loop with this, the better.
 The bounce on loops isn't just good; it's phenomenal!
 The bounce is low to begin with, but if you try a sidespin loop, it's magic.
-The ball bounces super low and also has great lateral movement (it hops at least a foot to the side) and it can make your opponent look silly!
+The ball bounces super low and also has great lateral movement (it hops at least a foot to the side) making it into a dangerous weapon.
 I really can't say enough about Skyline 3; DHS, you made a winner that I will be loyal to for a long time.
 A $22 rubber that is close to (in my opinion, passes) Tenergy 05?
 Top this, Butterfly.

 Review the DHS NEO Skyline 3 TG3